-The basic ‘Team’ plan, however, is priced on the website and starts at $10 per employee per month (with 1TB of total storage capacity), being suitable for businesses with up to 10 staff.
+The basic ‘Team’ plan, however, is priced on the website and starts at $10 / £10 / AUD$15 per employee per month (with 1TB of total storage capacity), being suitable for businesses with up to 10 staff.

 Operations with more than 10, but less than 100 staff members, can go for the ‘Business’ plan which offers the hybrid architecture, and you get the same 1TB of basic storage, but with an additional 10GB per staff member.
 It costs $20 per employee per month.

-BackBlaze is a storage operation which specializes in one particular thing – backing up your precious business data.
+BackBlaze is a storage operation that specializes in one particular thing – backing up your precious business data.
+If that's the sort of thing that will determine what the best business cloud storage is for you, then BackBlaze is certainly worth a look.
 Unlike some of the other services we’ve listed in this article, it’s not about collaborating over files, or syncing files across different devices or platforms.

 In other words, this is not a productivity tool as such, but a pure backup offering – but BackBlaze does backup with a high level of expertise.
 The service can handle web-based restore operations of up to 500GB – which is impressive compared to rivals – and can facilitate a restore by sending you a physical hard drive with your data on it via FedEx (with the data encrypted, of course).

-BackBlaze’s Business Backup service offers unlimited backups, with no limit on total capacity or file size, and can be had at starting from $60 per year per user.
-The firm further offers server and NAS backup to its B2 cloud backup, and that’s priced at $5 per month per terabyte.
-(Outside of the business arena, there’s also a personal backup plan for a single PC which costs $6 per month).
+BackBlaze’s Business Backup service offers unlimited backups, with no limit on total capacity or file size, and can be had starting from $60 / £60 / AUD$90 per year per user.
+The firm further offers server and NAS backup to its B2 cloud backup, and that’s priced at $5 / £5 / AUD$8 per month per terabyte.
+(Outside of the business arena, there’s also a personal backup plan for a single PC which costs $6 / £6 / AUD$9 per month).